About

 2014:

-Winning the Royal Northern College of Music Concerto Competition with the Tallahatchie Concerto by Jacob TV.
+Won the Royal Northern College of Music Concerto Competition with the Tallahatchie Concerto by Jacob TV.

 Stan Barker Memorial prize for jazz improvisation at the Royal Northern College of Music.